xabierlameiro/cra-template-nextjs-flow/README.md

 - Prettier configuration
 - Eslint with standar configuration
 - Husky config precommit lint-staged
-- Vscode with my personal settings configuration and snippets
+- Vscode with my personal configuration and snippets

 To use this template, add `--template nextjs-flow` when creating a new app.